latest update: July 17, 2020

-At this time we have rescheduled several events and we are in conversation with others to determine the best plan for each community.
+At this time we have rescheduled or gone virtual with many events and we are in conversation with others to determine the best plan for each community.
 Please make decisions based on what is best for yourself and your family.
 We appreciate your patience and understanding as we navigate this dynamic situation.
 Information is fluid and updates will be made available as the situation changes.
 Please be patient with us as we do our best to keep you informed.

 Please check this space, the event listing on our website, and local event social media accounts for the most up-to-date information.